EMERGING MARKETS-Brazil's real, Mexican peso lead recovery in Latam FX

 Brazil's central bank is likely to cut interest rates further into negative territory next week.
 A drop in consumer inflation over the month to mid-April also gives the bank more room to cut rates.

-Brazilian stocks .BVSP also marked a second straight day of recovery after plummeting last week.
-The Bovespa benchmark index added about 3%.

-Chilean stocks .SPIPSA rose 1.4%, while Colombian stocks .COLCAP gained 0.8%.
+Argentine stocks .MERV surged 10% to their highest in seven weeks, while Chilean stocks .SPIPSA rose almost 3%.
 Regional stocks took some support from gains on Wall Street, on the back of strong earnings. .N

-The general optimism helped markets weather a slump in oil prices.
-Investors were also somewhat numbed to additional weakness in the crude market after U.S. futures touched negative territory last week.
-O/R

 MSCI Emerging Markets .MSCIEF